Human Trafficking and Exploitation (Criminal Justice and Support for Victims) Act (Northern Ireland) 2015

-The Human Trafficking and Exploitation (Criminal Justice and Support for Victims) Act (Northern Ireland) 2015 received Royal assent on 13 January 2015 and implements the Nordic model approach to prostitution in Northern Ireland.
+The Human Trafficking and Exploitation (Criminal Justice and Support for Victims) Act (Northern Ireland) 2015 (c.
+2 (N.I.)) received royal assent on 13 January 2015 and implements the Nordic model approach to prostitution in Northern Ireland.

 Legislative history

 Justice Minister, David Ford, who had earlier commissioned a study of the issue, expressed his opposition to clause 6, as did the police.
 The commissioned research was carried out by Queen's University Belfast.
 The Catholic Church supported the legislation, alongside the Irish Congress of Trade Unions, and many women's groups such as Women's Aid and Equality Now.
 Since it resembles legislation enacted in Sweden, a public debate on the merits of that law ensued, in addition to discussion as to what the state of affairs in Northern Ireland actually was.
 The DUP consistently backed the proposal to criminalise the purchase of sex in Northern Ireland.
 Despite initial scepticism, Sinn Féin, the Social Democratic and Labour Party, the Ulster Unionist Party, and the Traditional Unionist Voice all voted in favour of criminalisation.
 Only the Alliance Party, the Green Party, and NI21 opposed it.
 The Bill appeared to have public support, according to an October 2014 poll carried out by CARE.